natalieivy/session-6/readme.md

 ```

 * `:recipeId` - the $route service uses the route declaration — '/recipes/:recipeId' — as a template that is matched against the current URL.

 All variables defined with the : prefix are extracted into the (injectable) $routeParams object.

-The config file makes provision for a recipe-detail template.
+Create a reference to the recipe-detail template:

 ```js
 angular.module('foodApp').config(